Header Schemes

 Image description

-The doctoral student Julio Ortega and the director of Tecnun, Raúl Antón, two of the researchers of the project.
-PHOTO: Communication Service
+The PhD student Julio Ortega and the director de Tecnun, Raúl Antón, two of the researchers of the project PHOTO: Communication Service

 04/02/18 10:44 Communication Service

 Liver cancer is the second leading cause of death from cancer in the world.
-"There are liver tumors that cannot be operated on," explains Jorge Aramburu, a Zarauztarian and engineer in the Department of Mechanical Engineering and Materials of Tecnun, who, together with the director of the School of Engineers, Raúl Antón, and doctoral student Julio Ortega, is researching how to improve the treatment of liver cancer by optimizing the radioembolization technique.
+"There are liver tumors that cannot be operated on," explains Jorge Aramburu, a Zarauztarian and an engineer at the department of Mechanical Engineering and Materials of Tecnun, who, together with Raúl Antón, director of the School of Engineers, and PhD student Julio Ortega, is researching how to improve the treatment of liver cancer by optimizing the radioembolization technique.

 "This novel treatment, applicable in both early and advanced stages of the disease, is safe and effective, and an alternative for tumors that cannot be operated on or subjected to other more aggressive techniques," stresses Aramburu.